Arrow Story

 “We don’t know why.”

 Shannon wasn’t listening to Walter anymore.
-She walked down the field to where the target had been.
+She walked down the

 “Wait!
 Where are you going?”
 Walter chased after her.